jonnonz1/nz-statute-book/acts/public/2003/maori-television-service-te-aratuku-whakaata-irirangi-maori-act-2003.md

 ### 24H Use of spectrum licences and income from spectrum licences
 (1) The Service must use any spectrum licences that it holds under this subpart for the purpose of establishing a digital terrestrial television network to be used to—
-  (a) protect and promote te reo Māori me ōna tikanga; and (b) broadcast the Service's programmes.
+  (a) protect and promote te reo Māori me ngā tikanga Māori; and (b) broadcast the Service's programmes.
-(2) Revenue or benefits in kind received by the manager from any other spectrum licence granted under this subpart must be used for purposes consistent with the protection and promotion of te reo Māori me ōna tikanga.
+(2) Revenue or benefits in kind received by the manager from any other spectrum licence granted under this subpart must be used for purposes consistent with the protection and promotion of te reo Māori me ngā tikanga Māori.

 ### Subpart 3 — Accountability required of Service